 The stylus doesn’t work.
-Need to investigate.
+Need to in

 The last time we brought you news about the Samsung Galaxy S I9001, it was to tell you that CyanogenMod 10 had been ported.
 Since then, the CM10 efforts for the device have been taken over by XDA Senior Member ivendor.
 Since then, AOSP development for the Galaxy S I9001 has been a veritable frenzy.
 With AOSP-built ROMs flying all over the place, and even some fun ROM ports.

 The release of CM10 for the device in turn made ports like AOKP and PACman possible.
 The Galaxy S I9001 now has both.
 XDA Senior Member camcory has released the increasingly popular PACman ROM, and XDA Senior Member crybert took care of AOKP.
 Both ROMs work pretty well but users are reporting their quirks.